changchuming/changchuming.github.io/README.md

 # Chu-Ming's personal page

-Here I details some of the personal projects I've worked on, as well as publish my blog.
+Here I details some of the personal projects I've worked on.

 ## Template